Esther Abraham Flexner and Moritz Heinrich Flexner

 Eventually, my mom and my friend reached dead ends in both states.
 The final status was:

 Iowa census records show that Dave and Etta (short for Henrietta) were baby Helen's parents.
 Helen was just 10 months old on the 1910 census.
-Etta's maiden name was Godshaw; her mother's name was Julia.
+Dave's mother's maiden name was Julia Godshaw.
 But the Kentucky records gave no further clues at all.

-Godshaw is not a name anywhere on the family tree as we knew it.....except for the tantalizing oral history my mom knew that my great-great-grandmother Esther nee Abraham had lived for a while with an uncle, last name of Godshaw but first name unknown, who had arrived in the US several years ahead of Esther and was proprietor of a china store.
+Godshaw was not a name anywhere on the family tree as we knew it.....except for the tantalizing oral history my mom knew that my great-great-grandmother Esther nee Abraham had lived for a while upon her arrival in the US with an uncle, last name of Godshaw but first name unknown.
+He had arrived in the US several years ahead of Esther and was proprietor of a china store.

 Next chapter.
 A few weeks ago, while preparing a lecture, I came across the images of this quilt again, and decided to see if the files at Ancestry.com held any further information.